hipe/tmx/fields/doc/issues/003-musings-on-a-deep-lexicon-for-validation-and-normalization.md

   topic does not self-document what the event substrate is, if one even exists.

-the [#ba-027] generalized normalization solution has resolutions for all of these issues.
+the [#004] field-level generalized normalization solution has resolutions for all of these issues.

 ## validation in conjunction with normalization

+(EDIT we'll restate the caveat at the beginning of the document because it's especially pertinent here: most of these ideas are old and perhaps no longer followed, but they are nonetheless interesting.)

 • we draw a sharp semantic distinction between "validate" and "normalize": to "normalize" means that you are potentially mutating the data. to "validate"